How to Use and Choose Standard Lenses for Photography

 A team shot – 50mm / David Bode

-A prime lens would have worked for this, but it was much more convenient and easier to do the setup and get the composition and framing quickly with a standard zoom lens.
-When you’re dealing with young kids, you have to quickly, so standard lenses work really well.
+A prime lens would have worked for this, but it was much more convenient and easier to do the setup and get the and framing quickly with a standard zoom lens.
+When you’re dealing with young kids, you have to move quickly, so standard lenses work really well.

 Kit Lenses